cubewise-code/optimus-py/README.md

 - Provide enough spare memory on TM1 server
 - Fast mode determines first and last position only

+## Need a .exe version of OptimusPy?

+The latest executable build is available as an artifact in the GitHub Actions workflow runs.
+To download it:

+1. Go to the [Actions tab](https://github.com/cubewise-code/optimus-py/actions) of the repository.
+2. Click on the most recent workflow run titled **Build Executable**.
+3. In the workflow summary, look for the **Artifacts** section.
+4. Download the **optimuspy-winOS** artifact.

 ## Built With

 * [TM1py](https://github.com/cubewise-code/TM1py) - A python wrapper for the TM1 REST API